 All the characters had their voices dubbed by their own actors in order to save money.
 John Woo stated this was convenient as he did not have to worry about setting up boom mics and other sound elements.

 According to the Dragon Dynasty DVD Commentary, Michelle Yeoh was originally slated to play opposite Yun-Fat Chow as one of the heroes, with Tony Chiu-Wai Leung as the villain (when the plot hinged on a madman poisoning babies).
 However, scheduling conflicts prevented Yeoh from taking the part and the scene was re-written as Tequila's girlfriend with Teresa Mo in the part.

 Due to the length of the film, scenes from a side-story involving the relationship between the character Tequila and Teresa Chang were cut.
 Another cut scene included Tequila playing clarinet over Benny's grave.
 With these cuts, Yun-Fat Chow' felt his character was not very deep in comparison to Tony Chiu-Wai Leung's character.
 To develop his character more, Chow asked John Woo to insert a mentor character in the film, which Woo himself would play.
 Chow felt that having Woo in this role would make Woo not cut out these scenes.

 The trivia item below may give away important plot points.

-According to Dragon Dynasty's interview with John Woo, Tony Leung's character was originally slated to die from the gunshot wound to his stomach shortly after Tequila kills Johnny Wong (this perhaps was the initial intent of the spinning shot away from Alan's body on the street in the current film, which some have misconstrued to symbolize his soul departing).
+According to Dragon Dynasty's interview with John Woo, Alan as originally slated to die from the gunshot wound to his stomach shortly after Tequila kills Johnny Wong (this perhaps was the initial intent of the spinning shot away from Alan's body on the street in the current film, which some have misconstrued to symbolize his soul departing).
 But the filming crew involved in shooting the scene was emotionally sad with the outcome and pleaded for Woo to let Alan live.
 As a result, Woo relented and allowed Alan to sail off into the Antarctic.